 How do I see what specific combinations of test inputs are covered by a set of tests?

-The Matrix Chart, located on the Analyze Tests screen, gives a combination by combination view of test coverage.
+The Matrix Chart in the "Analysis" screen gives a combination-by-combination view of test coverage.

 Keywords: Matrix Chart, matrix

-Click on the "Analyze Tests" button to use this feature.
+Click on the "Analysis" button to use this feature

 Understanding the Matrix

 No, you're not Neo, but this is like having super powers.